 (Image by x6e38)

-The Cloughpenny project is funded by the Irish Research Council under a New Foundations grant.
-The project will apply a new and very innovative technology, the Ethereum blockchain, to construct a proof-of-concept local currency in a cutting-edge intentional community, Ireland’s only eco-village in Cloughjordan, Co.
+The Cloughpenny project was funded by the Irish Research Council under a New Foundations grant.
+The project applied blockchain technology to construct a proof-of-concept local currency in a cutting-edge intentional community, Ireland’s only eco-village in Cloughjordan, Co.
 Tipperary.
 The platform used is Asado, which is developed by McSherry Labs and available as open source.

 The project will assist in creating a resilient, locally-based, and cohesive economic system which transitions to a low-carbon society.
 The project aims to construct a working demonstration of a local currency which supports local community decision-making, on-going activities, and accountability mechanisms; to disseminate knowledge and learning through a workshop and peer-reviewed publications; and to integrate the Cloughjordan eco-village into a wider network of researchers.
 In collaboration with Cultivate and Feasta, a workshop on “Blockchain and Sustainable Communities” was held in Cloughjordan on Friday 28 October 2016.

 We have a small library of links on the sustainability applications of blockchain technology.